Technical-writing-mentorship-program/Technicalwritingcourse/README.md

 # Technical Writing Mentorship Program

+> Please nobody should push the `public` folder to github from your local and ensure it is in your `.gitignore`

 This repository contains modules for the Technical Writing Mentorship Program's documentation course.

 This course is designed to help you learn the basics of technical writing.
 It is a hands-on course that includes exercises and quizzes to test your knowledge.